w3c/wai-arrm/content/tasks.md

 {% include box.html type="start" title="Important" icon="warning" id="important" %}
 {:/}

 This is not a definitive or complete list of accessibility tasks.
+It is not an interpretation of WCAG.
+It is a practical implementation resource.

-ARRM is a practical implementation resource, not a normative interpretation of WCAG.
-Its tasks are intended to help teams move closer to WCAG conformance by translating success criteria into actionable activities and highlighting recommended best practices.
-They do not replace the normative WCAG specification or the informative Understanding WCAG documents, nor should they be interpreted as definitive or exhaustive requirements.
+Some tasks directly apply to the success criterion requirements.
+Some tasks are recommended practice that are **not** required by the referenced success criterion.

-While each task is associated with a relevant success criterion, some associations are stronger than others.
-In some cases, a task reflects a recommended practice that supports accessibility rather than a direct requirement of the referenced success criterion.
-When questions arise, WCAG and its supporting documentation remain the authoritative source.
+For definitive information, see the [normative WCAG standard](https://www.w3.org/TR/WCAG22/) and the informative [WCAG Understanding Documents](https://www.w3.org/WAI/WCAG22/Understanding/).

 {::nomarkdown}
 {% include box.html type="end" %}